beaurancourt/blog/markdown/rewriting-isfjall.md

 this allows us to make another important decision: *what's the date?*

 The book makes no recommendation, the campaign is fresh and I don't have a preference.
-There are two holidays a month, and there is fully spec'd climate chart for each month on HoJ29.
+There are two holidays a month, and there is fully specified climate chart for each month on HoJ29.
 So, I asked Douglas Cole himself, and he recommended October.
 It's warm enough that delvers feel comfortable going out, but if they dally... winter is coming.